chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 sudo chef-automate maintenance off
 ```

+{{< note >}}
+After upgrading to version 4.x, Automate will continue to have both the configuration for OpenSearch and Elasticsearch.
+It is recommended to remove the Elasticsearch configuration after upgrading to External OpenSearch.
+{{< /note >}}

 ## Troubleshooting

 If Chef Automate fails to migrate your data to *OpenSearch 1.2.4* while running `chef-automate post-major-upgrade migrate --data=es`, restore the data using: